EffySolorzano/EffySolorzano/README.md

 Currently, I'm working on my portfolio while looking for new opportunities that allow me to leverage my skills.
 </br>I'm set and ready to take new challenges.

-</br>🌴 I’m also working on a Tow Truck Services Platform
-</br>🔮 Currently learning Portugese and practicing React
-</br>🦈 Looking to collaborate on projects related to Digital Art Platforms, Animal Welfare Apps, Cybersecurity.
-</br>🔥 I’d like to lean more about Blockchain-based Traceability

-🌺 Fun facts:
- </br>🔹 I have 4 rescue dogs
- </br>🔹 Since I left Venezuela in 2015 I've lived in USA, Japan and Uruguay.
- </br>🔹 Food is my love language
- </br>🔹 Related to Snorlax on a spiritual level

 </br>
 </br>